-217. The PRA will have a variety of formal powers available to it under statute, which it can use in the course of supervision, if deemed necessary to reduce risks.
+- 219. The PRA has a variety of formal powers available to it under statute, which it can use in the course of supervision, if deemed necessary to reduce risks.
 For example, it may vary an insurer's permission or impose a requirement under Part 4A of the Act to prevent or curtail an insurer from undertaking certain regulated activities, which may require a change to an insurer's business model or future strategy.
-It may also, as
+It may also, as noted above, use its powers to require information from insurers. - 220.
+While the PRA looks to insurers to co-operate with it in resolving supervisory issues, it will not hesitate to use